Global Fashion Bloggers

 Global Fashion Bloggers is an online publication that provides first-person accounts of fashion bloggers from cities around the globe.
 The interviews represent a wide range of experience in fashion blogging, from cities as far apart as Mexico City and Seoul, Korea.
 Some of the bloggers interviewed are dedicated to documenting the fashion culture of their particular cities.
 Others are able to provide insights based on their years of experience attending fashion weeks in the major fashion capitals, as well as emerging fashion locales.
 Each blogger offers his or her unique perspective.

-The Museum at FIT’s current exhibition, Global Fashion Capitals, running until November 14, examines the rise of established fashion cities such as London, Milan, New York, and Paris, as well as emerging fashion cities, such as Copenhagen, Kiev, and Mumbai.
+The Museum at FIT’s exhibition, Global Fashion Capitals, on view from June 2 to November 14, 2015, examines the rise of established fashion cities such as London, Milan, New York, and Paris, as well as emerging fashion cities, such as Copenhagen, Kiev, and Mumbai.
 At any given moment, somewhere in the world, a city is hosting a fashion week event.
 The exhibition’s aim is to broaden our understanding of what constitutes a “fashion capital” and to expand the dialogue on the digitalization and globalization of the fashion industry during the 21st century.

 To that end, this digital publication, Global Fashion Bloggers, is intended to complement the exhibition by providing a deeper understanding of the exhibition’s larger themes.
 One aim is to arouse curiosity and stimulate discussion about fashion and the myriad ways it is presented around the world, both physically and digitally.